|

 Annex to chapter I. How transnational are TNCs?

-Chapter II [PDF, 55pp., 1884KB]
+II [PDF, 55pp., 1884KB]

 Regional FDI Trends: A Mixed Picture